brianhallerweb/javascript_concepts/ValueVsReference.md

 #### Comparison operators (=== and ==)

 These operators are only useful for value-type variables, in most cases.
-That is because, with reference-type variables, the comparison is made between memory addresses.
+That is because with reference-type variables the comparison is made between memory addresses.
 Comparing 2 objects by their properties requires writing a custom function to do so.

 ```
 let x = 10;